-Put simply a will is a blueprint for distributing a person’s assets and property when they die.
-Another trusted person, known as the executor, is appointed to oversee that will.
-The executor is responsible to ensure that all the wishes of the deceased are carried out as outlined in the will.
+Simply put, a will is a blueprint for distributing your assets and property when you die.
+Another trusted person, known as the executor, is appointed to oversee your will.
+The executor is responsible to ensure that when you’re gone, all your wishes are carried out as outlined in the will.

 Howard Hughes, the billionaire playboy, died in 1976 without a will.
-The estate, worth $2 billion (about $9 billion today) was settled in Texas in a probate court in,1982.
-His estate was shared by 22 cousins in 1983.
+His estate, worth $2 billion (about $9 billion today) was settled in Texas in a probate court in,1982.
+The estate was shared by 22 cousins in 1983.

-Or, perhaps grandma was like a family friend of mine.
-I’ll call her Dee.
+Or perhaps grandma was like a family friend of mine, I’ll call her Dee.
 She was a hoarder but she had made a will through her attorney.
 When Dee passed the only copy of the will was in her small home but Dee had hidden it.
-Her attorney and her close friend got together and searched to no avail.
+Her attorney and a close friend got together and searched, but it was to no avail.

 You and your family would know best where to look if you believe there is a will.
 If you are unable to find the will, these are some ideas to investigate: